crazystuffxyz/crazystuffxyz/README.md

 ## Fun Fact ⚡

-JavaScript can't install viruses, but it can download files, open mass amounts of windows, or run heavy loops that drain memory.
-Its true danger lies in social engineering—always stay vigilant.
+JavaScript can't install viruses, but it can download files, open mass amounts of windows, run heavy loops that drain memory, or collect data (such as IP addresses).
+Its true danger lies in social engineering, so always stay vigilant.
 Prepend `view-source:` to inspect code, and be wary of `<script>` tags linking to obfuscated URLs.

 ---